devnige/Minesweeper-game/README.md

 Using ```homebrew``` you can install the latest version of the .NET Core SDK by running the command ```brew cask install dotnet-sdk``` in the CLI

 #### Cloning
-This repo can be cloned to your local machine using the command ```git clone``` along with the URL copied from repository on GitHub.
+This repo can be cloned to your local machine using the command ```git clone``` followed by the URL copied from this repository on GitHub.
 Once cloned, navigate into the folder containing the solution and type ```dotnet restore``` to install the package dependencies.

 #### Running the application